Jeremiah-Rojas/Disgruntled-Employee/README.md

 # Disgruntled-Employee

 ## Example Scenario
-Through a social engineering attack, a user was able to gain access to a certain part of the facility.
-During this time he accessed one of the company computers and was seen interacting with the machine.
-The security administrators have tasked you to figure out what this individual was doing and if the computer's integrity was compromised in anyway.
+Due to recent poor activity, a certain employee was fired.
+However, since his absence, the computer he used to work with is now acting odd and you believe this is some sort of act of revenge.
+It is thought that he may have run a script of some sort since there are no rgulations concerning scripts for that particular computer.
+You job is to figure out what damage the script did the machine.

 ## Tools Utilized
-- Powershell
+- Powershell ISE
 - Microsoft Defender (KQL)

 ---

 ## IoC Discovery Plan:
-1. Check DeviceLogonEvents for any signs of brute force attempts
-2. Check DeviceFileEvents for any new files or deleted files
+1. Check DeviceFileEvents for any malicious downloads
 3. Check DeviceProcessEvents to view any commands run

 ---